thorseraq/FE-roadmap/typescript.md

 ### How typescript module system resolves module path
 📫 link: [Module Resolution](https://www.typescriptlang.org/docs/handbook/module-resolution.html)<br/>

 There are two types of paths when `import {SomeClass} from "some_path_is_put_here"`: Relative path and Non-relative path.
 When resolving there two kinds of paths, two strategies are used, Classic(for backwards compatibility) and Node(recommended).
 These two are similar.
 Very detailed examples are showed in above article. [baseUrl](https://www.typescriptlang.org/tsconfig#baseUrl) and [paths](https://www.typescriptlang.org/tsconfig#paths) can be configured to impact non-relative path resolving.
-Note that Path mapping with path would break the non-relative resolving rule.
-Examples in [Path-mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) shows this rule.
+Note once path is configured to imply path mapping, non-relative resolving rule will be breaked.
+Examples in [Path-mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) shows this.